 1. There will be sad days and that’s okay

-Not all days will be fairytale stories and unicorns climbing down rainbows kind of days.
+Your marital journey cannot be filled with fairytale stories and unicorns climbing down rainbows kind of days.
 The secret to a long happy marriage is knowing that there will be dark, sad days and that’s okay.
 It will pass.
-Know that there will be times when your spouse might be off and distant, or you might be having a hard time loving yourself and your life.
+Know that there will be times when your spouse might be emotionally distant, or you might be having a hard time loving yourself and your life.
 But at the end of the day, you have each other to fall back on.

 2. Be kinder to your partner and to yourself

 3. Learn your spouse’s language